-Forstmann bought the work from Acquavella in 2001, according to Sotheby’s (BID) catalog.
+Forstmann bought the work from Acquavella in 2001, according to Sotheby’s (BID:US) catalog.

 “The surface is unvarnished and displays a rich and textured impasto,” Sotheby’s condition report said.
 “There is a two-inch repair below the figure’s neck where the canvas has been stitched.
 This restoration is of the highest standard and not visible to the naked eye.”